-On rare occasions where additional money is required for Missions etc., please ensure that money is placed in an envelope with your child's name, year, and the reason for money being sent and the amount enclosed.
+On rare occasions where additional money is required, please ensure that money is placed in an envelope with your child's name, year, and the reason for money being sent and the amount enclosed.
 This envelope should be handed to the College Office, unless otherwise advised.